advantageous/qbit/README.md

 We have used techniques in Boon and QBit with great success in high-end, high-performance, high-scalable apps.
 We helped clients handle 10x the load with 1/10th the servers of their competitors using techniques in QBit.
 QBit is us being sick of hand tuning queue access and threads.

-Single Writer, Mulit Write with CPU bound writer do this, this and this.
-Single Writer, Multi Writer with IO bound writer do this, this and this. and so on and so on...

 Boon and QBit humility policy